MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-internet-inbound-outbound-content.md

 Saprouter acts as a tunnel to SAP or partners, the communication path to Internet is protected through:

 - Azure Firewall or third party NVA provides the public IP entry point into your Azure networks.
 Firewall rules in place to limit communication to authorized IPs only.
 For SAP suppport connection, [SAP note 48243 - Integrating the SAProuter software into a firewall environment](https://launchpad.support.sap.com/#/notes/48243) documents the IP address of SAP's routers.
+- Similarly to firewall rules, network security rules allow communication on saprouter's port, typically 3299 with the designated destination.
 - The saproutab file, where saprouter allow/deny rules are maintained, specifying who can contact saprouter and which SAP system can be accessed.
-- NSG rules in place on the respective subnets.
+- Further NSG rules in place on the respective subnets within the SAP production subnet, containing the SAP systems.

 The following blog post [SAP on Azure Tech Community | Saprouter configuration with Azure Firewall](https://techcommunity.microsoft.com/t5/running-sap-applications-on-the/saprouter-configuration-with-azure-firewall/ba-p/3293496) contains steps to configure saprouter with Azure Firewall.